JacobChin/Baseball-Projects/README.md

 to keep up with the improved pitching MLB has to offer.

 ## Pitch Tunneling:
 This analysis aims to calculate effectiveness of different pitch combinations and their tunneling.
-I built a mnodel using all 2024 pitches that will calculate the average (tunneling efficiency) of any two pitches in a pitcher's arsenal with relatively the same release point from release to decision window (150ms).
+I built a model using all 2024 pitches that will calculate the average (tunneling efficiency) of any two pitches in a pitcher's arsenal with relatively the same release point from release to decision window (150ms).
 This was done by taking the sum of the difference of the x and z distances of these two pitches (how similar do they look at the decision point).
 I also ranked these by best tunneling efficiency and worst